mdavis-xyz/staves-typst/docs/docs.typ

 / `key`: e.g. "A", "Bb", "c\#".
 Uppercase or lowercase.
 / `start-octave`: integer. e.g. 4 is the octave starting from middle C. 5 is the octave above that.
 / `num-octaves`: Optional, defaults to 1.
+/ `minor-type`: Defaults to "harmonic".
+Allowed values are "#_minor-types.join("\", \"")".
+Melodic minor scales are not yet supported.
 / `geometric-scale`: Same as for `stave`.
 / `note-duration`: Same as for `stave`.
 / `note-sep`: Same as for `stave`.